How to Crochet the Waffle Stitch (Step by Step Tutorial)

 Continue to repeat rows 2 and 3.

 Alright!
 Now you should be able to crochet the waffle stitch!
+It’s a great stitch with amazing texture that makes a squishy crochet fabric!
 Are you ready to practice it?

-Try the crochet waffle stitch dishcloth pattern and put your new stitch to use or head to the crochet waffle stitch crochet pattern roundup post to see other projects where you can use this stitch.
+Try the crochet waffle stitch dishcloth pattern and put your new stitch to use or head to the crochet waffle stitch crochet pattern roundup post to see other projects where you can use the modern waffle stitch.

 Yarn used for the tutorial: Red Heart Strata which has been discontinued but can still be found on AMAZON! and my favorite Clover Amour Crochet hook size N/P 10.0 mm.